Anna (2016 film)

 Anna: Kisan Baburao Hazare is an Indian biographical film, directed and written by Shashank Udapurkar.
 It is based on the life of Indian social activist Anna Hazare.
 Shashank Udapurkar, director of the film, himself would be playing the titular character.
-The film also stars Tanishaa Mukerji, Govind Namdev, Sharat Saxena, Kishor Kadam, Daya Shankar Pandey, and Ankit (Sourabh) Sharma in supporting roles.
+The film also stars Tanishaa, Govind Namdev, Sharat Saxena, Kishor Kadam, Daya Shankar Pandey, and Ankit (Sourabh) Sharma in supporting roles.
 The film was released on 14 October 2016.